Profitbase/Episode-Docs/articles/invision/docs/datastores/howto/schema.md

----
-title: "How To Create Schema and Source Mapping"
-metaKeys: "How To Create Schema and Source Mapping"
+## How To Create Schema and Source Mapping
-folderOnly: "false"
-pageIndex: 1
----

 ### Link to the video